kirkhu/Draft_WRO2025_FE-Fire-On-All-Cylinders/schemes/Vehicle_Chassis_Design/README.md

   </tr>
   <tr>
   <td colspan="2">
-  Vehicle Prototype Evolution: Key Changes from Last Year's Version to This Year's International Competition Model
+  Key Changes from Last Year's Version to This Year's International Competition Version：
   <ol>
   <li>The model's excessive length easily moves the blocks during obstacle avoidance, so we shortened the model's overall length.</li>
   <li>Redesigned the steering structure, the 2024 International Competition Vehicle Prototype used wire to link the two steering knuckles, which took up a larger area.
 Therefore, we used 3D-printed components for the redesign.</li>